 I am looking forward to returning during cooler months to visit Bigelow’s Botanical Excursions and Pinnacle Park.

-If you have a day to spare during your trip to Sylva, check out nearby Waynesville.
+If you have a day to spare during your trip to Sylva, check out nearby Waynesville or Cherokee.
 Other points of interest nearby are the Farmers Market, Bridge Park, West Carolina University, the Balsam and Cowee Mountains, the Blue Ridge Parkway, and the town of Dillsboro.